johnshearing/bioelectocracy/README.md

 ## Applying Levin's cure for cancer to the central banks and supporting blob
 [Video: Levin explains cancer in an organism and demonstrates a cure.](https://youtu.be/lIHUWOv4nkE?si=yipnr8uxzCT6ohv3&t=2761)

+Michael Levin shows that cancer occurs when a cell or group of cells loses the ability to communicate with neighbors (blocked ion channels).
+The cells then act like single cell organisms rather than community members and so feed upon neighbors.
+This same kind of cancer seems to happen at the level of human society as well.
+When communication is blocked between communities, or when communities identify as different from other communities then they will all stop cooperating and start to feed upon the others.
+Benjamin Lyons makes this comparison intuitively accessible to us by asking to imagine why we react to stubbing our own toe with greater concern than the death of a large group of people seen on a newscast.
+The fact that we can feel the pain of a stubbed toe, but the best we can do is imagine the suffering of people shown in a news cast.
+The toe is part of the self because it can share its stress directly with the rest of our body whereas the dying and injured on the news have no such direct connection with which to share their stress.

 * Individual cells don't know what type of biological organism they are trying to build any more than we know what type of macro-organism we are trying to build.
 * All the cells do is follow one simple rule, and the target organism results from the intelligence in the collective that no individual cell knows anything about.